Place a reasonable price on your

 wavers from day-to-day demands, affecting sales, costs, and profits.

-Since the selling process could take as long as a year, the buyer
+Since the selling process could take as long as a year, the buyer needs to keep

-needs to keep seeing a healthy business.
+seeing a healthy business.

-Engage experts to insure confidentiality.
+Engage experts to insure confidentiality

 A breach of confidentiality surrounding the sale of a business can